johnSamilin/rosplata-back/README.md

-This project is a backend for [modules test project](https://github.com/johnSamilin/rosplata) For now, it just provides HTTP/2 server for static files with server push functionality
+This project is a backend for [Rosplata](https://github.com/johnSamilin/rosplata)

 ## Start
 To start up, run these commands:
 - `git clone https://github.com/johnSamilin/rosplata-back --recurse-submodules`